Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 Information Session recording: https://pitt.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2d9e4f1a-0a0d-4305-ae15-af080137545c

-The Pitt Momentum Funds support high-quality research, scholarship, and creative endeavors at three distinct scales.
-The suite of funds consists of: Seeding Grants, which support significant and innovative scholarship by individuals or small groups of faculty; Teaming Grants, which support the early stage planning and capacity building of large multidisciplinary projects; and Scaling Grants, which support the detailed project planning, gathering of proof-of-concept results, and reduction of technical risk so that teams can competitively pursue large, complex, extramural funding.
+The Pitt Momentum Funds support high-quality research, scholarship, and creative endeavors at four distinct scales.
+The suite of funds consists of: Arts & Humanities Microgrants, which support smaller-scale projects for individual faculty or teams in the arts and humanities; Priming Grants, which support significant and innovative scholarship by individuals or small groups of faculty; Teaming Grants, which support the early stage planning and capacity building of large multidisciplinary projects; and Scaling Grants, which support the detailed project planning, gathering of proof-of-concept results, and reduction of technical risk so that teams can competitively pursue large, complex, extramural funding.